maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 A GPU compositor submits another render job.
 A software compositor can combine pixels on the CPU.
 Either route produces a buffer that can later be presented.

-Wayland does not define this renderer.
-Nor does it require DRM/KMS.
-A compositor can run nested inside another Wayland compositor, inside an X11 window, without a physical display, or with software rendering.
-This is why "Wayland renders the desktop" is the wrong model.
-The compositor chooses how to render and where to present.
+Wayland leaves the renderer and display backend to the compositor.
+A compositor can run nested inside another Wayland compositor, inside an X11 window, headlessly, or with software rendering.
+The compositor chooses how to render and where to present, which makes "Wayland renders the desktop" an inaccurate model.

 ## 9. The shortcut: direct scanout and hardware planes